simonbreton/test_gcp_tuto/tutorial.md

 Highlight the search bar to help locate IAM & Admin here.
 </walkthrough-spotlight-pointer>

+**Annotation:** The "IAM & Admin" section is found in the left-hand menu.
+Use the search functionality if you cannot locate it directly.

 ---

 ## Step 5: Check Service Usage API Status